 If you or your child are prone to anaphylaxis, you should have a plan in place in case a severe allergic reaction occurs.
 The primary treatment for anaphylaxis is epinephrine (adrenaline).

 Nearly every year, Charlotte is ranked as one of the worst cities in the nation for allergies.
 Fortunately, CEENTA has offices across North and South Carolina, with extended hours in Belmont, Huntersville, and Mooresville, making premier allergy testing convenient to you.
 While we do not treat food allergies or gluten allergies, we do treat pollen, mold, and dust mites.
-We know it can be difficult to avoid allergens completely, you can rest easy knowing our trained Charlotte allergists can provide allergy testing after determining what you are allergic to.
+We know it can be difficult to avoid allergens completely, but you can rest easy knowing our trained Charlotte allergists can provide allergy testing after determining what you are allergic to.